Top Credit Building Strategies Unveiled

 6. Become an Authorized User

-If you're starting with limited credit history, becoming an authorized user on someone else's credit card can help you build credit.
-Ensure that the account holder has a positive credit history and responsible payment habits.
+Starting with little credit history, becoming an authorized user on another credit card will help you establish credit.
+Make sure that the account holder pays her bills responsibly and has a good credit record.

 7. Request Credit Limit Increases